ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    invalid with error `invalid_message`.

 1. Check if any two public or private report extensions have the same extension type.
-(For the purposes of this check, a private report extension can conflict with a public report extension.)
+(For the purposes of this check, a public extension MUST NOT conflict with a private extension.)
 If so, the Aggregator MUST mark the input share as invalid with error `invalid_message`.

 1. If the report pertains to a batch that was previously collected, then the input share MUST be marked as invalid with error `batch_collected`.